-Southern California deluge kills 8 as rivers of mud wipe out homes
+Southern California deluge kills 13 as rivers of mud wipe out homes

-• Eight storm-related deaths have been reported in Santa Barbara County, said Santa Barbara County spokesperson David Villalobos.
-The fatalities are believed to be centered in Montecito, where mudflows and floodwater have inundated areas downstream from the Thomas Fire burn area.
-Twenty-five injuries were confirmed.
+Santa Barbara County Sheriff Bill Brown said the death toll could rise.
+Officials said many of the deaths are believed to be in the coastal Montecito area, where mudflows and floodwater have inundated areas downstream from where the Thomas Fire burned thousands of acres last month.

-• Fifty people have been rescued so far in Santa Barbara County, said county spokeswoman Valerie Kushnerov; efforts are concentrated in the Montecito area.

-• The Los Angeles County Sheriff's Department lifted mandatory evacuation orders for hundreds of homes in Kagel Canyon, Lopez Canyon and Little Tujunga Canyon, areas impacted by the Fish and Creek fires.
-No major rain-related problems were detected in those areas, officials said.
-Mandatory evacuations were still in place in Burbank.
+At least two dozen people were unaccounted for and authorities rescued at least 50 people in the Montecito area.
+The Santa Barbara Sheriff's Department is working toward determining whether those "missing" were accounted for in other locations or among those who are deceased.

+"It looked like a World War I battlefield," Brown said of the destruction.
+"It was literally a carpet of mud and debris everywhere, with huge boulders, rocks, down trees, power lines, wrecked cars -- lots of obstacles and challenges for rescue personnel to get to homes."

 • By early Tuesday afternoon, more than 5.5 inches of rain

 had fallen in parts of Ventura County over two days, the National Weather Service said.
-In parts of Los Angeles County, more than 3 inches fell over that time and more than 4 inches in parts of Santa Barbara County.

-• Rain was beginning to taper in the hardest hit areas of Santa Barbara, Ventura and Los Angeles counties by Tuesday afternoon, said CNN meteorologist Taylor Ward.
-The rainfall was expected to clear all of the Los Angeles area by late Tuesday, Ward said.

-• Thousands of people were under evacuation orders because of flooding and mudslide fears ahead of the storm, including in Los Angeles, Santa Barbara and Ventura counties.
+In Carpinteria, nearly 1 inch fell in just 15 minutes, the agency said.

-• The weather forced the closure of several theme parks, including Six Flags Magic Mountain in Valencia; Legoland California in Carlsbad, and SeaWorld in San Diego.
+• The weather forced the closure of several theme parks, including Six Flags Magic Mountain in Valencia and SeaWorld in San Diego.

 Teenager trapped for hours in Montecito

-A 14-year-old girl, who had been trapped for hours in a collapsed Montecito home, was among those firefighters rescued, Eliason said.
+Eliason said firefighters rescued a 14-year-old girl, who had been trapped for hours in a collapsed Montecito home.
 The girl, coated head to foot in mud, was led by firefighters from the pile of wood and debris that was once a house, a photo from the county fire department shows.

 In another part of Montecito, Eliason said he saw "utter devastation."